mattfield/mattfield.github.io/_posts/2013-07-15-currying-and-partial-application-in-javascript.md

 addOneAndTwoAndThree(4); // 10
 {% endhighlight %}

-If you enter our partially applied `addOne` function into Chrome Dev Tools, you'll get the following returned:
+if you throw our partially applied `addone` function into chrome dev tools, you'll get the following returned:

 {% highlight javascript %}
 function () { [native code] }
 {% endhighlight %}

-This is a representation of the new partially applied function that `Function#bind` creates.
+this is a representation of the new partially applied function that `function#bind` creates.

 ## Currying